-- The program enjoys a good staff-student ratio, which means that each student can get satisfactory support, although this needs to be reviewed year on year based on the recruitment intake targets for the following years and the strategy plan for growth for the program. - Student dropout rates are low, although mentoring schemes should facilitate to reduce the withdrawals, and student progression to employment is high. - Staff expertise is consistent with the program of study, with active researchers in the area. - The University follows the ATHENA SWAN Action Plan from the award provided to the UCLAN UK and it is commendable the ~50:50 gender balance of the staff members.
-It is recommended though for the School to develop its own action plan to address its own gender equality action items that correspond to the Cyprus campus issues identified (i.e. low number of intake of female students) - There is a well balanced mixture of foundational and applied topics in this program, although the title of the program is misleading and might create expectations for the applicants to this course. - The employability of the students who completed the program is encouraging. - The program provides good pastoral care and human support to students. - Students of the program are highly satisfied with the quality of learning and teaching resources, although students from advanced Computer Science background have noted that in depth knowledge of data science would be preferable for the program content. - The teaching staff of this program are overall active in research and supported at this by the college.
-The EEC recommends considering an action plan for the female staff returning from maternity leave to receive support for at least 1 semester with low teaching load and advancing their research activities. - There is a rich portfolio of industry stakeholders within the purposes of internships for the program and the EEC recommends to maintain this activity with focus on the IP agreements and to provide more flexibility to the students for innovation development instead of NDA disclosures. - The SAS certificate is an attractive parameter for prospective students applicants. - The EEC finds it commendable that the university provides compulsory professional development to all newly hired or inexperienced teaching staff.
-This provides reassurance on the quality of the teaching delivery and leads to higher student engagement and interaction. - The EEC commends on the transparent and clearly communicated workload model, which is implemented and distributed to all teaching staff.
+- The program has a good staff-student ratio, which means that each student can get satisfactory support, although this needs to be reviewed year on year based on the recruitment intake targets for the following years and the strategy plan for growth for the program. - Staff expertise is consistent with the program of study, with active researchers in the area. - The University follows the ATHENA SWAN Action Plan from the award provided to the UCLAN UK and it is commendable the 50:50 gender balance in program team.
+It is recommended though for the School develops its own action plan to address its own gender equality action items that correspond to the Cyprus campus issues identified (i.e. low number of intake of female students) - In terms of the curriculum, there is a well-balanced mixture of theoretical and applied topics in this program, although the title of the program is misleading and might create false expectations for the applicants to this program. - The employability status of the students who completed the conventional program is encouraging. - The program provides good pastoral care and human support to students but there was no specific information on how this will be implemented for online delivery. - The teaching staff of this program are overall active in research and supported at this by the college.
+The EEC recommends considering an action plan for the female staff returning from maternity leave to receive support for at least 1 semester with low teaching load and advancing their research activities. - It is commendable for the School that recognises the double workload required for the online provision of courses within the program. - There is a rich portfolio of industry stakeholders within the purposes of internships for the program and the EEC recommends maintaining this level activity and opportunities within the online delivery, although how to implement this need to be addressed, considering that students could be anywhere in the globe. - The SAS certificate is an attractive parameter for prospective students' applicants. - The EEC finds commendable that the university provides compulsory UK HEA continuous professional development on teaching to all newly hired or inexperienced teaching staff.
+This provides reassurance on the quality of the teaching delivery and lead to higher student engagement and interaction.
+However, no specific training on online/distance delivery is provided.
+The EEC commends on the transparent and clearly communicated workload model, which is implemented and distributed to all teaching staff.

-The EEC also identified a number of key areas for improvement and therefore, the following recommendations are made:
+The EEC also identified several key areas for improvement and therefore, the following recommendations are made: